zd4y/discordbot/README.md

 # Discordbot

-My first discord bot created using python, with some moderation commands and a youtube notifier for the channel "Absolute".
+My first discord bot created using python, with some moderation commands and a youtube notifier for any channel.

 ## Setup/Usage